sham1/ircmsg/README.md

 * It's IRCv3 compliant

-One of the design goals of `ircmsg` was for it to be able to be used for parsing modern IRC messages with tags.
+One of the design goals of `ircmsg` was for it to be able to be used for parsing and serializing modern IRC messages with tags.
 By having this feature, higher-level libraries can support modern features such as batched messages and even getting the message's arrival time from the server.

 * It's free software